What Does it Cost to Start the Scroll Sawing Hobby?

 • 1/8th inch

-Rich Hutcheson has a great blade / drill bit size chart on his website for the most common blades.
+Rick Hutcheson has a great blade / drill bit size chart on his website for the most common blades.

 Once you determine the scroll saw blade size you are going to use, I would get several dozen drill bits that correspond with that size.
-These bits are very small and fragile and do break very easily.
+These bits are very small and fragile and break very easily.
 It’s no fun when you need to drill a hole but you don’t have any bits left and have to wait for a week until your order comes.

 The cost for a set of the mini blades is usually around $5.00 to $10.00 per dozen.
 My favorite sizes are #67, #64, and #61.